RULE NO. 13: Instant Replay

 - If the replay system is not functioning properly, or not available, the officials will use the nearest courtside broadcast production TV monitor available.

-- The Replay Center Official will use the following to make his/her ruling in the order listed below regarding scoring, timing or fouls at the end of any period:
+- The Replay Center Official will use the following to make his/her ruling in the order listed below regarding scoring, timing, or fouls at the end of any period:

 - Game clock or shot clock on top of backboard